sho-r1024/srak-website/README.md

   My personal website!
 </h1>

 Here is my first foray into a self started web development project.
-So far this website just contains an overview of myself and my experience, but I'm hoping to convert this into a blog within the next few months.
+So far this website just contains an overview of myself and my experience, but I'm hoping to convert this into a blog sometime soon.

 This website was made with <a href="https://www.gatsbyjs.com">Gatsby</a>.
 Below are instructions on how to go about developing your own project: